tu-delft-library/MSc-Planning-for-Personal-Data/book/strategies_to_minimise_risks_to_participants/strategies_to_minimise_risks_to_participants.md

 - **Researcher's Contact Information**: gives participants a way to contact you if they have concerns or complaints.
 - **Participant's Signature**: Participants sign to indicate they have read and understand the details in the ICF (can include the date).

+#### Templates and Examples of ICFs:

+**You'll need to adapt these templates and examples to craft an ICF that fits your specific project.**

 Visit <a href="https://www.tudelft.nl/over-tu-delft/strategie/integriteitsbeleid/human-research-ethics/informed-consent-templates-and-guide" target="_blank">this link</a> to see the Human Research Ethics Committee's templates and guidance.